apazga/smappee-domoticz-bash/README.md

 ```

 ## How to use it
-1. Clone this repo
+1) Clone this repo
   ```bash
   git clone https://github.com/apazga/smappee-domoticz-bash.git
   ```

-1. Create the directory where the script will be (or use the one you prefer)
+2) Create the directory where the script will be (or use the one you prefer)
   ```bash
   mkdir -p /home/pi/_scripts/crons
   ```

-1. Copy smappee_bash_extractor.sh to the desired location
+3) Copy smappee_bash_extractor.sh to the desired location
   ```bash
   cp smappee-domoticz-bash/smappee_bash_extractor.sh  /home/pi/_scripts/crons
   ```

-1. Add a new "Smappee" hardware in your Domoticz server as "Dummy (Does nothing, use for virtual switches only)"
+4) Add a new "Smappee" hardware in your Domoticz server as "Dummy (Does nothing, use for virtual switches only)"

-1. Add four new "Virtual Sensors" to this new hardware (from Hardware list, button "Create Virtual Sensors"):
+5) Add new "Virtual Sensors" to this new hardware (from Hardware list, button "Create Virtual Sensors"):
   ```
   Name: Energy Consumption
   Type: Electric (Instant+counter)